Learning a Hierarchical Latent-Variable Model of 3D Shapes: Introduction

-Trying to describe the input with only a single layer of latent variables might be too restrictive an assumption, hindering the expressiveness of the underlying generative model learned.
-Having a multilevel latent structure, on the other hand, would allow for lower level latent variables to focus on modeling features such as edges and the upper levels to learn to command those lower-level variables as to where to place those edges in order to form curves and shapes.
+To describe the input with only a single layer of latent variables might be too restrictive an assumption, hindering the expressiveness of the underlying generative model learned.
+Having a multilevel latent structure, on the other hand, would allow for lower-level latent variables to focus on modelling features such as edges and the upper levels to learn to command those lower-level variables as to where to place those edges in order to form curves and shapes.
 This composition of latent (local) sub-structures would allow us to exploit the fact that most 3D shapes usually have similar structure.
-This is the essence of abstract representations (which can be considered to be a coarse-to-fine feature extraction process), which can be easily constructed in terms of less abstract ones \cite{bengio2013deep} -- higher level variables, or disentangled features, would be modeling complex interactions of low-level patterns.
-Thus, to encourage and expedite the learning of hierarchical features, we explicitly incorporate this as a prior in our model through explicit architectural constraints.
+Note that this course-to-fine feature extraction process is the very essence of abstraction, yielding representations that can be easily constructed in terms of less abstract ones \cite{bengio2013deep}.
+Higher-level variables, or disentangled features, would be modelling complex interactions of low-level patterns.
+Thus, to encourage the learning of hierarchical features, we explicitly incorporate this as a prior in our model through explicit architectural constraints.

-In this paper, motivated by the argument developed above and the promise shown in work such as that of \cite{edwards2016towards}, we show how to encourage a latent-variable generative model to learn a hierarchy of latent variables through the use of synaptic skip-connections.
+In this paper, motivated by the argument for a hierarchical representation developed above and the promise shown in work such as that of \cite{edwards2016towards}, we show how to encourage a latent-variable generative model to learn a hierarchy of latent variables through the use of synaptic skip-connections.
 These skip-connections encourage each layer of latent variables to model exactly one level of abstraction of the data.
 To efficiently learn such a latent structure, we further exploit recent advances in approximate inference \cite{kingma2013auto} to develop a variational learning procedure.
-Empirically, we show that the learned model, which we call the Variational Shape Learner, acquires rich representations of 3D shapes which leads to significantly improved performance across a multitude of 3D shape tasks.
+Empirically, we show that the learned generative model, which we call the Variational Shape Learner, acquires rich representations of 3D shapes that yield significantly improved performance across a multitude of 3D shape tasks.